AhmedElsherbini/Mutations_stats-and-plot/README.md

 **Kindly if you find this repo useful for your work, cite & star this repo**

-This simple Python3 script aims to analyze your protein or gene alignment file, get the longest conserved region, and statistics of your mutations, and plot them nicely.
+This simple Python3 script aims to analyze your protein or gene alignment file, get the longest conserved region, and statistics of your mutations, and plot them nicely in a way similar to the Manhattan GWAS plot.

 ## Usage